-One of the easiest (and lowest cost) ways to dry your wine decanter requires no fancy equipment other than paper towels or a soft dish rag.
+One of the easiest (and lowest cost) ways to dry your decanter requires no fancy equipment other than lint free paper towels or a soft dish rag.

-To dry your wine decanter by hand, it’s important to make sure you use a careful, steady hand.
+To dry your decanter by hand, it’s essential to use a careful, steady hand.
 Tip the decanter to encourage excess water to drip out before you start drying.

-You can take either a few thick paper towels or a clean dish rag and twist it into a thin tube shape.
+You can take cheesecloth, a few thick paper towels, or a clean dish rag and twist it into a thin tube shape.
 If using a dish rag, a spot-free glass drying towel is preferable.
 This shape will allow you to insert the towel into the neck of the decanter so you can reach the bottom and dry it properly.

-Once you insert the towel into your decanter, move it around inside the decanter to reach all of the corners of the decanter.
+Once you insert the towel into your decanter, move it around inside the decanter to reach all corners.
 You may need to replace the towel a few times to ensure it is absorbent enough to dry all of the water and prevent spots.

-When you use a wine decanting stand, you can avoid the nerve-wracking process of tipping your wine decanter upside down and leaning it against something precariously to air dry it.
+When you use a decanter drying stand, you can avoid the nerve-wracking process of tipping your decanter upside down and leaning it against something precariously to air dry it.

 Make sure you use a decanting stand that is made to go with your specific decanter shape to avoid any unnecessary accidents during drying.